Table of Contents

 ii) Tafseer was granted importance.

 iv) Shah Waliullah’s book “Hajjatul Baligah”, Imam Ghazali’s book “Iqtisa”, Al-Razi’s “Kitab Mualim Fi Asool-ud-Din” and Al-Rushd’s book “Kashful Walatah” were included in the syllabus.

 Nadva-Tul-Ulema Lucknow rendered invaluable services in the field of education and religion during the first quarter of the 20th century.
 Some of its services are as under:

 i) Nadva modernized the Islamic educational syllabus and brought it in conformity with the contemporary requirements.
 Thus the Muslim students of Nadva acquired knowledge of modern subjects along with religious education.

 ii) The teachers and students of Nadva wrote many important books.

-iv) Maulana Shibli Naumani who was the main force behind the Nadva Movement wrote many books and influences the contemporary writers.
+iv) Maulana Shibli Naumani who was the main force behind the Nadva Movement wrote many books and influences, contemporary writers.

 v) “Al-Nadva” was the magazine of Nadva.
 It rendered the writings of the prominent scholars adorned its pages.